 Your Journey begins here!
 This is the place!
 In March of 1942, American troops began their monumental exploits and these are the first days of your Alaska Highway adventure!
 Stay a while and get to know us and our amazing Pioneer and World War II history.

-Mile 35 – KM 56.
+Historic Mile 36 – KM 56.
 The community of Taylor is home to Peace Island Park.
 Surrounded by the back waters of the Pine and the Peace rivers it is truly one of the most beautiful campgrounds in the area.

 The Energetic City is located in the heart of the Peace River country.
 Fort St. John has grown with opportunity since the completion of the Alaska Highway and is now the region’s largest service centre.